ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

-    PRACBAR_1.PRACBAR_1 = "I don't have time to take part in the Our Future Health research programme", PRACBAR_2.PRACBAR_2 = "have time for 10 min questionnaire", PRACBAR_3.PRACBAR_3 = "have time for 30 min questionnaire") [1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nWilling give sample if part of routine blood test\nWilling give sample if soley for OFH\nDifficult to give sample on weekend\nI have a fear of needles\nI have a fear of needles that would stop me from providing a blood sample\nI don't have time to take part in the Our Future Health research programme\nhave time for 10 min questionnaire\nhave time for 30 min questionnaire"
+    PRACBAR_1.PRACBAR_1 = "I don't have time to take part in the Our Future Health research programme", PRACBAR_2.PRACBAR_2 = "have time for 10 min questionnaire", PRACBAR_3.PRACBAR_3 = "have time for 30 min questionnaire")
 <img src="PublicAttitudeTracker_followOnAnalyses_files/figure-html/multivariable with covariates predictor groups binomial-4.png" width="100%" />

 ```r